 The Last Hour.

 sweet fennel + black pepper syrup, beet, big o liqueur, pickney bend gin

 - 1 teaspoon fennel seeds

 - 1/2 teaspoon black pepper

-- Combine the toasted seeds with the smoked paprika, garlic powder, salt and pepper in a food processor.
+- In a food process, combine the toasted seeds with the smoked paprika, garlic powder, salt and pepper.
 Pulse until coarsely chopped, and you have a combination of large and small seeds.

 - Serve or store in an airtight container at room temperature for up to 5 days.